-Effective Spring 2018, All Instructionally Related Activities ( IRA) funding requests will be submitted and processed by the VP of SAEM office.
+Effective Fall 2019, All Instructionally Related Activities ( IRA) funding requests will be submitted and processed by the VP of SAEM office.
 For questions, please contact Associate Vice President for Student Life and Dean of Students Office, Dr Danny Glassman .
-Please contact them via email: firstname.lastname@example.org or phone: (415) 338-3888.
+For questions, please contact Brian Sharber, Office & Events Coordinator via email at: firstname.lastname@example.org

 Student IRA Travel